Creating spaces for the informal trader – Spatial Planning norms and demarcation of vending zones

 Obviously, the governments are keen to bolster this segment however, the informal economy is currently not meeting the sectors potential sustainable employment and profit targets.

-Caption: Samuel Wadzai, is the Executive Director of Vendors Initiative for Social and Economic Transformation (VISET) and a Mandela Washington fellow Alumni 2016 from Zimbabwe.
+Caption: Samuel Wadzai, is the Executive Director of Vendors Initiative for Social and Economic Transformation (VISET) and a Mandela Washington fellow Alumni 2016 from Zimbabwe and Ms. Luise Mwanyangapo, is the Convener of Vendors Initiative for Social and Economic Transformation (VISET) Namibia Chapter and a Mandela Washington fellow Alumni 2018 from Namibia.